Jeff Kaiser (musician)

-Jeff Kaiser (Born December 26, 1961) is an American trumpet player and composer who teaches music technology and music composition at the University of Central Missouri.
-As a trumpet player, he has performed and recorded with Vinny Golia's Large Ensemble, Eugene Chadbourne, The Motor Totemist Guild, Guerino Mazzola, and played on the soundtrack for the HBO TV Series, Deadwood.
-As a composer and performer, Kaiser's recording on Nine Winds Records, Nothing is Not Breath has been referred to on AllMusic as "one of the best presentations of Southern California improvising talent ever recorded, indicating his superior talents as a bandleader and conductor.”
-Performances of his experimental big band, The Jeff Kaiser Ockodektet have been included among the top jazz concerts in San Diego.
+Jeff Kaiser (born December 26, 1961) is an American trumpet player and composer who teaches music technology and music composition at the University of Central Missouri.
+As a trumpet player, he has performed and recorded with Vinny Golia's Large Ensemble, Eugene Chadbourne, The Motor Totemist Guild, and Guerino Mazzola, and played on the soundtrack for the HBO TV series Deadwood.
+As a composer and performer, Kaiser's recording on Nine Winds Records, Nothing is Not Breath, has been referred to on AllMusic as "one of the best presentations of Southern California improvising talent ever recorded, indicating his superior talents as a bandleader and conductor.”
+Performances of his experimental big band, The Jeff Kaiser Ockodektet, have been included among the top jazz concerts in San Diego.